beginning of content

 What is a stroke?

-A stroke occurs when the blood supply to a part of your brain is suddenly reduced.
-This prevents your brain from getting oxygen and other nutrients from your blood.
+A stroke happens when the blood supply to a part of your brain is suddenly reduced.
+This prevents your brain from getting oxygen and other nutrients found in your blood.

 The 'FAST' test for stroke symptoms, which can save a person's life.